MPLLang/mpllib/doc/Seq.md

 ```

 Reverse the elements of a sequence.
-Linear work and constant span.
+Linear work and logarithmic span.

 ## Maps and Zips